magicalbob/ideacli/POC-APPROACH.md

 - Week 3: Create basic web frontend
 - Week 4: Integration testing and refinements

+## GitLab Integration Considerations

+Given the prevalence of GitLab in enterprise environments, the POC should consider potential integration points:

+- Store the ideas repository in GitLab to leverage existing infrastructure
+- Use GitLab authentication for the web interface if possible
+- Design the API with future GitLab integrations in mind
+- Consider how ideacli could complement GitLab Issues

+While full GitLab integration is outside the POC scope, designing with these considerations in mind will facilitate future development.

 ## Next Steps After POC

 Once the POC is validated, development will proceed according to the full roadmap in the README.md, with priorities determined by usage patterns and feedback.
 Initial post-POC priorities may include: